Ohio State Buckeyes men's basketball: Thad Matta era (2004–2017)

 In a surprise move more than two months after the season ended, the school announced that, after failing to make the NCAA Tournament in 2016 and 2017, Matta would not return as head coach for the 2017–18 season.
 Ohio State won 20 or more games in 12 of Matta's 13 seasons, received a berth in the NCAA Tournament eight times, made it to the Sweet Sixteen four times, and to the Final Four twice.
-Ohio State won the Big Ten regular-season championship five times and Big Ten tournament championship three times, appearing in the championship game six times under Matta.
+Ohio State won the Big Ten regular-season championship five times and Big Ten tournament championship four times, appearing in the championship game six times under Matta.